shopjs/shop.js/README.md

 promoMessage is set to the error in this case |

 ###### Child Containers ######
-LineItems
+lineitems

 ### checkout ###
-Checkout validates the customers shipping and billing information and handles submitting the customer's card to complete the checkout step.
+The checkout container validates the customers shipping and billing information and handles submitting the customer's card to complete the checkout step.

 ###### Data Fields ######